 Feminist Scholars Digital Workshop, James Madison University and HASTAC,

-Upcoming Talks and Conferences“Listening to the Vocal Remix and Surround Sound of Jennifer Egan’s Goon Squad.”
-American Comparative Literature Association, Georgetown University, forthcoming March 2019.
+“Listening to the Vocal Remix and Surround Sound of Jennifer Egan’s Goon Squad.”
+American Comparative Literature Association, Georgetown University, March 2019.

 “Voices in the Machine in David Foster Wallace’s The Pale King.”
 Novel Theory, Cornell University, June 2018.